Configure an Agent: Model, System Prompt, Tools, and Memory

 About This Task

-You can add MCP servers, pipelines, and custom code as tools.
+You can add MCP servers, pipelines, custom code, and Mem0 Memory as tools.
 Make sure the tool's name and description are meaningful and help the Agent decide when to use the tool.
 Add instructions on how to use the tool in the Agent's prompt.

 Prerequisites